 We will take a look at the best options available on the market.

-On nights when seeing conditions permit viewing at higher levels of magnification, it becomes difficult, or at least irritating, having to nudge along a dob continually mounted the scope to keep the targeted object within the field of view.
+On nights when seeing conditions permit viewing at higher magnification levels, it becomes difficult, or at least irritating, having to nudge along a dob continually mounted the scope to keep the targeted object within the field of view.

 A driven mount enables greater concentration, and with it, the ability to see more detail.